ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 	TRIANGLE {}
 	draw {x 1 s 0.7}
 }</code></pre>
-The extra line calls the `draw` instruction which draws an increasingly small triangle every 3 units from the previous triangle on the `x` axis (size is multiplied by 0.7).
+The extra line calls the <code>draw</code> instruction which draws an increasingly small triangle every 1 unit from the previous triangle on the <code>x</code> axis (size is multiplied by 0.7).
     </div>
 </div>